EPA: Asbestos Is Not a Threat to Residents of Libby, MontanaAsbestos Exposure & Bans

 The Environmental Protection Agency says the picturesque mountain town of Libby, Montana — once contaminated by deadly asbestos — is safe again for residents.

 After 15 years of asbestos cleanup, the federal agency released its long-delayed health assessment in December 2014, stating that while it’s impossible to remove all asbestos from Libby and nearby Troy, “air asbestos concentrations today are up to 100,000 times lower than when the [asbestos] mine and processing facilities were operating.”

-“Our risk assessment shows that EPAs indoor and outdoor cleanups have been effective in reducing both cancer and non-cancer risks in Libby and Troy,” an EPA summary report shows.
-“This means that EPAs cleanup work results in acceptable risk levels.”
+“Our risk assessment shows that EPA’s indoor and outdoor cleanups have been effective in reducing both cancer and non-cancer risks in Libby and Troy,” the EPA assessment reads.
+“This means that EPA’s cleanup work results in acceptable risk levels.”

 Health experts estimate more than 400 people in Libby and nearby Troy have died of mesothelioma and other asbestos-related diseases stemming from asbestos contamination in the area’s mining industry.